 Volunteer help is used in the kitchen, housekeeping, bookstore, and maintenance.
 Volunteers participate in FB activities such as campus church services, chapels, weekend events as requested, dorm meetings, and discipleship opportunities.
 Discipleship opportunities include required participation in mentoring.
 There is no charge for the required mentoring involvement.
 In addition to mentoring, volunteers may take one class per semester at no cost with permission from their work supervisor and the Academic Dean.
 The Institute provides room and board to volunteers at no cost, but does not pay volunteers any wages or allowance.
 Volunteers are expected to request regular financial support from their home church during their term of service.
-We suggest that the volunteer's church provide a stipend of at least \$150 per month for the duration of service.
+We suggest that the volunteer's church provide a stipend of at least \$200 per month for the duration of service.
 This is intended to cover the volunteer's personal costs such as clothing, toiletries, gas for their vehicle, etc. Supporting churches should send the monthly payment directly to the volunteer.
 We will not receive or track monetary support, but we will confirm with the volunteer that personal needs are being met.
 The length of term of service for volunteers is normally a minimum of one year.
 The minimum age for volunteers is 18 years.

-FAITH BUILDERS CHRISTIAN SCHOO

-FAITH BUILDERS CHRISTIAN SCHOOL

-History

-Faith Builders Christian School (FBCS) began as an extension of Faith Builders Educational Programs (FBEP).
+Faith Builders Christian School Faith Builders Christian School HISTORY Faith Builders Christian School (FBCS) began as an extension of Faith Builders Educational Programs (FBEP).
 Shortly after the 1992 purchase of the old Randolph-East Mead High School in Guys Mills, the decision was made to open a parochial school in the fall of 1993.
 The school was to provide a Christian education for community children and student-teaching opportunities for teacher apprentices.
 The first school year opened with thirty-eight students from grades one through twelve.
-By 2020, the enrollment had grown to 103 students from 49 families, and 112 students had graduated.
+By 2024,the enrollment had grown to 127 students from 56 families, and 140 students had graduated.
 Former FBCS principals include Melvin Lehman, Tim Kennedy, and Brandon Mullet.
 Gerald Miller is the current principal.

-Purpose and Function

-FBCS is an integral part of Faith Builders Educational Programs.
-FBCS provides teacher apprentices with a convenient and practical place to be involved in the teaching process, logging actual time in the classroom.
-Teacher apprentices spend significant time observing and apprenticing with experienced teachers.
-Not only does FBCS provide a school for intensive teacher apprenticing and training for teachers, but it also provides a forum through which FBEP can integrate its philosophy of curriculum and methodology.
+PURPOSE AND FUNCTION FBCS is an integral part of Faith Builders Educational Programs.
+FBCS provides teacher apprentices with a convenient and practical place to be involved in the teaching process.
+Teacher apprentices spend significant time observing and apprenticing alongside experienced teachers.
+Not only does FBCS provide a school for teacher apprenticing and training for teachers, but also provides a forum through which FBEP can integrate its philosophy of curriculum and methodology.
+CURRENT PROGRAM FBCS strives for excellence in all areas of its educational programs and activities.

-Current Program

-FBCS strives for excellence in all areas of its educational programs and activities.
 Careful selection of textbooks, annual achievement testing, weekly staff meetings, and regular devotional times for staff are important to the program.
 The school year begins with the "Back to School Celebration," involving parents and students.
 A Christmas and a spring program are presented each year to the community as well.
 Two World Awareness Days are important activities each year, with a portion of those days spent doing volunteer work for the community.
+Special attention is given throughout the year to provide significant opportunities for older students to relate to and lead younger students.
 A fun day of field events caps off the end of the year, which includes a traditional tug-of-war between students and parents.
 High School commencement exercises are held at the end of each year as well.
 School patrons sponsor the annual benefit auction held each May, with proceeds benefiting FBCS.